Improving Social Meaning Detection with Pragmatic Masking and Surrogate Fine-Tuning: Experiments

 \textbf{Stance.} We use \texttt{Stance\textsubscript{Moham}}, a stance detection dataset from \citet{mohammad-2016-semeval}.
 The task is to identify the position of a given tweet towards a target of interest.

-\textbf{Data Crawling and Preparation.} We use the Twitter API~\footnote{\url{https://developer.twitter.com/}} to crawl datasets which are available only in tweet ID form.
+We use the Twitter API~\footnote{\url{https://developer.twitter.com/}} to crawl datasets which are available only in tweet ID form.
 We note that we could not download all tweets since some tweets get deleted by users or become inaccessible for some other reason.
 Since some datasets are old (dating back to 2013), we are only able to retrieve $73\%$ of the tweets on average (i.e., across the different datasets).
-This inaccessibility of the data motivates us to paraphrase the datasets as we explain in Section~\ref{sec:para_model}.
-Before we paraphrase the data or use it in our various experiments, we normalize each tweet by replacing the user names and hyperlinks to the special tokens `USER' and `URL', respectively.
-This ensures our paraphrased dataset will never have any actual usernames or hyperlinks, thereby protecting user identity.
+We normalize each tweet by replacing the user names and hyperlinks to the special tokens `USER' and `URL', respectively.
 For datasets collected based on hashtags by original authors (i.e., \textit{distant supervision}), we also remove the seed hashtags from the original tweets.
 For datasets originally used in cross-validation, we acquire $80\%$ Train, $10\%$ Dev, and $10\%$ Test via random splits.
 For datasets that had training and test splits but not development data, we split off $10\%$ from training data into Dev.
-The data splits of each dataset are presented in Appendix Table~\ref{tab:gold_data}.
-We now introduce our pragmatic masking method.
+The data splits of each dataset are presented in Table~\ref{tab:gold_data}.